enthought/scimath/docs/source/units/unit_numpy.rst

    >>> a * b
    UnitArray([0.,  1.,  2.,  3.,  4.,  5.], units='0.0030480000000000004*m**2')

-Note that part of the value of the is contained in the unit string.
+Note that part of the value is contained in the unit string.

 For high-performance computation with UnitArrays use :ref:`unitted functions
 <unit-funcs>`.